Circle packings, renormalizations and subdivision rules: Introduction

-is the projection map to the Teichm\"uller space for the external face $F_i$.
+is the projection map to the Teichm\"uller space for the external face $F_i^{\ext}$.

 Suppose $\mathcal{R}$ is acylindrical.
 Theorem \ref{thm:LR} implies that there exists a unique infinite circle packing for each external class.
 The existence and uniqueness are intimately connected.
-The infinite circle packing is constructed as the limit of finite circle packings for $\mathcal{G}^n_i$ with fixed external class.
+The infinite circle packing is constructed as the limit of finite circle packings for $\mathcal{G}^n_i$ with fixed external class as $n\to\infty$.
 To put our rigidity result in perspective, note that a circle packing for $\mathcal{G}^n_i$ with a fixed external class is not rigid unless all non-external faces of $\mathcal{G}^n_i$ are triangles.
-Our second result shows that these finite circle packings stabilize exponentially fast (see Figure \ref{fig:fa}, c.f. \cite{He91} and \S \ref{subsec:rc}). \begin{theoremx} Let $\mathcal{R}$ be a simple, irreducible, acylindrical finite subdivision rule, consisting of polygons $\{P _1,..., P_k\}$.
-Let $\mathcal{G}_1,..., \mathcal{G}_k$ be subdivision graphs for $\mathcal{R}$.
-Then there exist constants $C$, $n_0 \in \N$ and $ \delta < 1$ so that for any $j$, the following holds.
+Our second result shows that these finite circle packings stabilize exponentially fast (see Figure \ref{fig:fa}, c.f. \cite{He91} and \S~\ref{subsec:rc}). \begin{theoremx} Let $\mathcal{R} =\{P_i\}_{i=1}^k$ be a simple, irreducible, acylindrical finite subdivision rule, with associated subdivision graphs $\{\mathcal{G}_i\}_{i=1}^k$.
+Then there exist constants $C$, $n_0 \in \N$ and $ \delta < 1$ {depending only on the subdivision rule $\mathcal{R}$} so that for any $j$, the following holds.